 FOF follows its own extensive ethical fair play programme called Reilua peliä rasteilla.
 The aim is a long-term development of orienteering.
-FOF receives support for this programme from Finnish National Sport Association (Valo) and from the Ministry of Education.
-The Federations own input on the programme is also significant.
 The most important aspects of the fair play programme support e.g. activity according to everyone’s own aims, taking fellow orienteers and environment into consideration, and attaining mental and physical well-being through orienteering.

 The Finnish Orienteering Federation aims to support orienteering clubs through educating, directing and providing materials and a network of contacts.
 The member clubs provide weekly orienteering training in the summer, and ski orienteering and indoor training in winter.
 Orienteering as a hobby offers children and teenagers new experiences and challenges in good company in nature.

-Orienteering clubs arrange fitness orienteering mainly from April to October.
-More precise information on these events can be found in Fitness orienteering calendar (Kuntorastikalenteri).
+Orienteering clubs arrange recreational orienteering mainly from April to October.
+More precise information on these events can be found in Rastilippu.

 Finnish Orienteering Federation publishes a magazine called Suunnistaja (Orienteer), which comes out 9 times a year.